dinde451/jarr.d1/Jarulfs_Guide.md

 1 A character only benefits from the fastest one, as they are not cumulative.
 The exception is if you have one of each in which case you will, in Diablo only, trigger a bug and receive a further reduction in hit recovery time.
-See chapter 2.2.1 for more information.
+See CHAPTER_LINK_getting-hit for more information.

 <table>
 <tbody>